 What's On This Page?

 ToggleEveryone has some baking soda in the house, and if not, you should get some.
 Aside from baking with it, I also use it in my garbage disposal, do laundry and clean the shower floor.
+I’ve used it on insect bites.
+John Dwight was the founder of Arm & Hammer Baking Soda company and he passed away in 1903.
+But he built a mansion in mid-town Manhattan and it has had a few owners over the last century.
+Last I checked, it was listed for sale for 7.25 million dollars.
+You can look at this house HERE!

 Sodium bicarbonate is known more commonly as “baking soda” since it helps make dough rise by producing carbon dioxide.
 But aside from that, it has probably a hundred other cool uses!
-Today I’ll share the most common medicinal uses for baking soda, as well as a few household uses that make it the cheapest, most effective remedy in town!
+Today I’ll share the most common medicinal uses for it, as well as a few household uses that make it the cheapest, most effective remedy in town!

 Consuming excessive baking soda is toxic because it’s so high in sodium.
 So if you’re taking it internally for heartburn, do not use it chronically, and do not take too much.
 See a doctor for proper treatment.
 There’s about 1,200 mg of sodium in one teaspoon and that’s the part that makes it potentially harmful with consumption!
 Not everyone sharing their home remedy online happens to be a licensed practitioner, so be careful about what advice you follow from online bloggers.